gridap/JourneeGridap2022/README.md

 ## About the tutorial

 This event is hosted by Groupe Calcul and INRIA Saclay.
-The two speakers are Gridap's founder [Francesc Verdugo](https://github.com/fverdugo) and Gridap's contributor [Eric Neiva](https://github.com/ericneiva).
+The two speakers are Gridap's co-creator [Francesc Verdugo](https://github.com/fverdugo) and Gridap's contributor [Eric Neiva](https://github.com/ericneiva).

 The session will consist of several **hands-on tutorials and exercises on Jupyter notebooks** to discover and learn about the basic and advanced features of [Gridap](https://github.com/gridap/Gridap.jl).